 Karl Schmitz-Scholl dies at the age of 64.
 His daughter Elisabeth Haub, nee Schmitz-Scholl, and his son Karl Schmitz-Scholl Jr. inherit equal shares of the company and assume the position of managing partners.

 Karl Schmitz-Scholl Jr. becomes sole managing partner, with his sister Elisabeth Haub as co-partner.
-The role of the corporation during the Nazi regime is currently the subject of a historical study, the results of which are to be published in 2020.

 Opening of the first Tengelmann self-service supermarket in Munich's Leopoldstrasse.
 This was among the first of its kind in Germany.